 • Post: Tees Valley Wildlife Trust, Margrove Heritage Centre, Margrove Park, Boosbeck, Saltburn-by-the-Sea, TS12 3BZ

-Under the Data Protection Act (1998), you can also contact us at any time to obtain a copy of your record (a ‘subject access request’).
+Under General Data Protection Regulations (2018), you can also contact us at any time to obtain a copy of your record (a ‘subject access request’).

 The Tees Valley Wildlife Trust website and official social media pages contain hyperlinks to a number of other website, which may be of use or interest to our web users.
 However please note that we are not responsible for the: